 To prepare our students for the increasingly complex work environments of the future we know it is essential to develop their digital literacy and confidence.
-We recognise technology as an important platform and enabling tool for; creativity and innovation, critical thinking and problem-solving, and communication and collaboration, in our globally-connected classrooms, homes and offices.
+We recognise technology as an important platform and enabling tool for creativity and innovation, critical thinking and problem-solving, communication and collaboration, in our globally-connected classrooms, homes and offices.
 Since pioneering with our Apple laptop programme in 1992, King’s has been at the forefront of e-learning in New Zealand, embarking on the first steps of our 1:1 iPad programme as early as 2011.